CheAle14/mlapibot/data/templates/default.md

 - - -

-To get rid of this bots, you can:
+To get rid of this bot, you can:

 - Block it
 - [Report it to Discord](https://support.discord.com/hc/en-us/articles/360000291932-How-to-Properly-Report-Issues-to-Trust-Safety)